-The global diamond market is represented by diamond mining and trading of rough diamonds.
+The global diamond market is represented by diamond mining and the trading of rough diamonds.
 Ninety-nine percent of the global diamond is produced in 9 countries with African countries being among the largest producers of diamonds.
-This article discusses the major producers of diamonds in the world
+This article discusses the major producers of diamonds in the world.

 Botswana produces the most valuable diamonds in the world and ranks second in terms of karat quantity produced.
 The average size of diamond mined is larger and of more value than those produced in Russia.
 Jwaneng mine in Botswana produces approximately 10 million karats of high-quality diamond annually earning it the title of the richest diamond mine in the world.”
 Debswana; a 50-50 joint partnership between the government of Botswana and De Beers is responsible for mining the mineral in the country.
 Diamond accounts for sixty percent of the total exports from the country and twenty-five percent of the GDP.
 Most of the diamonds produced are of gem quality, dodecahedral nicely-shaped, and often greenish in color.